 - 2 cloves garlic, crushed

 - 4 15-ounce cans cannellini beans

 - Salt (about 2 teaspoons) and freshly ground black pepper

 3 Heat one tablespoon of olive oil in a large, heavy-bottomed skillet over medium heat.
 Remove sausages from their casings (if the sausage has come in casings), and fry on the skillet until lightly browned, about 3-4 minutes.
 Do not stir that much and do not crowd the pan, or the sausage won't brown well.
-Add the reserved bean cooking liquid, 4 Tbsp olive oil, garlic, chopped tomatoes, and red pepper flakes, stirring occasionally until slightly thickened, about 5 minutes.
+Add the reserved bean cooking (or can) liquid, 4 Tbsp olive oil, garlic, chopped tomatoes, and red pepper flakes, stirring occasionally until slightly thickened, about 5 minutes.

 4 Add the reserved beans and tomato purée.
 Season to taste with salt and pepper.
 Simmer a few minutes longer, stirring gently, until sausage is cooked through and the sauce has thickened.
 Be careful not to break up the beans.